rclone/rclone/librclone/README.md

 ## gomobile

-The gomobile subdirectory contains the equivalent of the C binding but suitable for using with gomobile using something like this.
+The `gomobile` subdirectory contains the equivalent of the C binding but suitable for using with gomobile using something like this.

     gomobile bind -v -target=android github.com/rclone/rclone/librclone/gomobile

+## python

+The `python` subdirectory contains a simple python wrapper for the C API using rclone linked as a shared library.

+This needs expanding and submitting to pypi...